 A person with segmental vitiligo will usually find that it develops at a young age and then stops developing after a year or so.

 Vitiligo causes a loss of pigment in a person’s skin.
 A person can develop vitiligo anywhere on their skin.
 Symptoms of vitiligo include:

 - patches of light or white skin

 - itchy patches of depigmented skin

 There is currently no cure for vitiligo.
 However, there are various treatments available that can help ease symptoms.
-Treatment for vitiligo can depend on the form of vitiligo a person has, and the outcome they want to achieve.
+Treatment for vitiligo may depend on the form of vitiligo a person has and the outcome they want to achieve.

-- Topical medicine: A doctor can prescribe certain creams, such as corticosteroid cream, for vitiligo.
-Around 45% of people with vitiligo found skin regained some color over 4–6 months.
+- Topical medication: A doctor can prescribe certain creams, such as corticosteroid cream, for vitiligo.
+Around 45% of people with vitiligo found that their skin regained some color over 4–6 months.
 These creams usually work best on people with darker skin.

 - PUVA light therapy: PUVA light therapy uses UVA light and a medication called psoralen to treat vitiligo.
-Psoralen can be applied to the skin, or taken as a tablet.
+A person can apply psoralen to the skin or take it as a tablet.

 - Surgery: Surgery for vitiligo treatment generally involves removing patches of pigmented skin and placing them on areas where pigment has been lost.